Self-blame (psychology): Conservation of resources model

 The conservation of resources (COR) model is a theory of stress and coping that attempts to explain individual differences in coping attributions.
-Differences between individuals in coping can be large, even when the stressors and relevant goals of the individual.
+Differences between individuals in coping can be large, even when the stressors and relevant goals of the individual are the same.
 This gap in coping is attributed to differences in the resources to which the individuals have access.
 Individuals can invest resources to protect themselves from loss.
 Oftentimes, stressful situations involve the possibility of loss or gain of resources.
 Concretely, resources include psychological well-being, systems of social support, intellectual ability, resilience, and more.
 Under the COR system, maladaptive forms of coping are often used because the individual lacks sufficient resources to perform adaptive forms of coping.

 The COR model, combined with evidence suggesting the ease of self-blame compared to other blame strategies, would likely interpret self-blame as a coping strategy used when resources are lacking.
 Self-blame appears to be a "first resort" to victims of trauma.
 Even when in situations where moral responsibility would seem to fall upon others, like crime victimization or accidents, individuals often seek hypotheticals in their own behavior that could have avoided the stressful event before they look in others' behavior.
 This tendency might be attributable to the greater ease of thinking about one's own behavior than others.
 It might also require social support resources to provide affirmation that the victim's actions were not the cause of the crime.
 Empirically, both CSB and BSB have been found to concurrently associate with continuation in an abusive relationship and with major depressive disorder.
 These findings suggest that individuals who lack social support, are undergoing high levels of stress, or have impaired cognitive abilities due to mental disorder might practice self-blame because it is a coping mechanism that requires little investment of resources (citation).
 Perceived control is described by researchers as a resource for stress resilience, and so it can be described as a resource under the COR model.